 Student Success: What Factors Prevent Student Success At a University?

 Integrated Learning Strategies is excited to feature how to better achieve college success in this guest post.
 While many of the recommendations below are great for select children and parents, some accommodations or exceptions may be made for children with learning challenges and learning disabilities.
+Integrated Learning Strategies (ILS) is a learning and academic center.
+As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
+If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

 Every parent can be proud of their children when they go to university.
 It’s a success story in many ways – you have brought them up well and given them the opportunity to get a solid start to their adult lives.